 12 Silent Signs You Should Be Eating More Carbs

-Carbs get a bad rap, to the point where people skip them altogether.
-That’s silly.
-Only some types of carbs are actually unhealthy.
-The good ones fuel your body, give you energy, and can help you lose and keep weight off.
+There’s no doubt carbs get a bad rap, but in fact, carbs include some of the healthiest foods you can eat.
+They fuel your body, give you energy, and can help you lose and keep weight off.
 Not all carbs are created equal, though.
-So the first step is separating the bad from the good: Simple carbs such as those from refined flour and sugars—crackers, bread, sweets, and pasta—hike up your blood sugar levels and can increase inflammation while adding pounds.
-But complex carbohydrates—you get these in whole grains, veggies, fruits, and beans, for example—provide fiber and help promote a flat belly and optimal health.
+Simple carbs such as those from refined flour and sugars—sugar-sweetened beverages, crackers, refined white bread, sweets, and some kinds of pasta—can hike up your blood sugar levels and may increase inflammation while adding pounds.
+But complex carbohydrates—those found in whole grains, veggies, fruits, and beans, for example—provide fiber and are essential for optimal health.

-When you consistently aren’t getting enough carbs, your body burns fat and protein for fuel and energy instead of carbs.
+When you consistently aren’t getting enough carbs, your body may burn fat and protein for fuel instead of its preferred energy source—carbs.
 It’s a process called ketosis.
-A potential side effect: really bad breath.
+A potential side effect: Bad breath.
 That’s because the ketones being excreted in your saliva have an odor.
-“You want to bring your body out of ketosis to fix the bad breath,” says Amy Gorin, MS, RDN, owner of Amy Gorin Nutrition in the New York City area.
+“You want to bring your body out of ketosis to fix the bad breath,” says Amy Gorin, MS, RDN, owner of Amy Gorin Nutrition in New York City.
 “Generally, consistently eating less than 50 grams of carbs a day will keep your body in ketosis.
 So amp up carb intake by eating more fruits, veggies, and whole grains.”
 You also want to drink lots of water.
 “It helps bad breath and aids in digestion,” says Phyl London, a Level IV master trainer specializing in Pilates and group exercise instruction who created Bodiphy, a program that combines Pilates, Barre, strength, and alignment training.
 London also suggests eating apples: “They have high levels of phenols which literally deodorize.”

 “Hangry”—hungry plus angry—is a real thing for low-carb dieters.
 Carbs play a role in the production of serotonin, a feel-good chemical that’s produced in the brain.
 Plus, without enough glucose, basic brain functions are impacted.
 That can lead to irritability and frustration.
 When you cut down on carb consumption, it can make you really crabby since you aren’t getting enough calories and your blood sugar is low.
-“Carbs are the king of comfort,” says Bonnie Taub-Dix, RDN, creator of BetterThanDieting.com and author of Read It Before You Eat It -Taking You from Label to Table.
+“Carbs are the king of comfort,” says Bonnie Taub-Dix, RDN, a New York-based nutritionist, creator of BetterThanDieting.com and author of Read It Before You Eat It -Taking You from Label to Table.
 “They raise serotonin—the brain’s feel-good chemical—levels to calm you.”
 Plus, you can’t turn to comfort foods like mac and cheese when you’re in a bad mood.
-“This is especially true in the first weeks of a low-carbohydrate diet,” says Monica Auslander Moreno, MS, RDN of Essence Nutrition.
+“This is especially true in the first weeks of a low-carbohydrate diet,” says Monica Auslander Moreno, MS, RDN, a Miami-based registered dietitian and owner of Essence Nutrition.
 She suggests eating berries, which can also help combat headaches since they’re hydrating.
 Check out these 7 healthy carb foods nutritionists would like you to eat.

 You get headaches